Large Deviations for Stochastic Porous Media Equation on General Measure Spaces: Introduction

 The study of the asymptotic behavior of stochastic porous media equations is one of the most important problems of modern mathematical physics.
 One way to investigate the problem is to consider its LDPs.
-In \cite{L,RWW}, the LDPs for \eref{eq:1} were studied under the following framework: Let $(E,\mathcal{B}(E),\mu)$ be a separable probability space, $L$ a negative definite self-adjoint linear operator on $L^2(\mu)$ such that $L^{-1}$ is bounded on $L^{r+1}(E,\mathcal{B}(E),\mu)$, for some $r>1$.
-In \cite{RWW}, the authors used Schilder's theorem for Gaussian processes and approximation procedures to establish the LDPs for (\ref{eq:1}) with additive noise.
-By applying a weak convergence method, the LDPs for stochastic partial differential equations with general monotone drift driven by multiplicative Gaussian noises and L\'evy noises were obtained in \cite{L,XZ} respectively.
-However, all these results cannot apply to our framework, since $(E,\mathcal{B}(E),\mu)$ is assumed to be a $\sigma$-finite measure space.
-The proof of existence and uniqueness of solutions to \eref{eq:1} is based on a recent paper \cite{RWX}, more precisely, we consider \eref{eq:1} under the Gelfand triple $L^2(\mu)\subset F^*_{1,2}\subset (L^2(\mu))^*$, which avoids the assumption of compactness of embedding in the corresponding Gelfand triple, see \cite[pg:52]{L} and \cite[pg:2858]{XZ}.
-In addition, we keep the assumptions for $B(t,u)$ as in \cite{RWX}.
-Hence, the examples given in \cite{RWX} also apply here, meanwhile, our $L$ can cover all examples mentioned in \cite{RWX}, such as generalized Schr\"odinger operators, i.e., $L=\Delta+2\frac{\nabla \rho}{\rho}\cdot\nabla$, fractional powers of the Laplacian, i.e., $L=-(-\Delta)^\alpha$, $\alpha\in(0,1]$, and Laplacians on fractals.
-In particular, we generalize the result in \cite{BRR}, since we don't need the restriction on $d$ when $E=\mathbb{R}^d$ and $L=-(-\Delta)^{\alpha},\ \alpha\in(0,1]$.
-We would also like to mention that in \cite{L, RWW}, $\Psi$ is assumed to be continuous such that $r\Psi(r)\rightarrow\infty$ as $r\rightarrow\infty$, which we do not need for $L^2(\mu)$-initial data in this paper.
+In \cite{L,RWW}, LDPs for \eref{eq:1} were studied in the following framework: Let $(E,\mathcal{B}(E),\mu)$ be a separable probability space, $L$ a negative definite self-adjoint linear operator on $L^2(\mu)$ such that $L^{-1}$ is bounded on $L^{r+1}(E,\mathcal{B}(E),\mu)$, for some $r>1$.
+In \cite{RWW}, the authors used Schilder's theorem for Gaussian processes and approximation procedures to establish LDPs for (\ref{eq:1}) with additive noise.
+By applying a weak convergence method, LDPs for stochastic partial differential equations with general monotone drift driven by multiplicative Gaussian noises and L\'evy noises were obtained in \cite{L,XZ} respectively.
+However, these results do not apply to our framework, since $(E,\mathcal{B}(E),\mu)$ is assumed to be a $\sigma$-finite measure space.
+In this paper, the existence and uniqueness of solutions to \eref{eq:1} is based on the recent paper \cite{RWX}, more precisely, we consider \eref{eq:1} under the Gelfand triple $L^2(\mu)\subset F^*_{1,2}\subset (L^2(\mu))^*$, which avoids the assumption of compactness of embedding in the corresponding Gelfand triple, see \cite[pg:52]{L} and \cite[pg:2858]{XZ}.
+In addition, we keep the assumptions for $L$, $\Psi$ and $B$ as in \cite{RWX}.
+Hence, the examples given in \cite{RWX} also apply here, furthermore, our $L$ can cover all examples mentioned in \cite{RWX}, such as generalized Schr\"odinger operators, i.e., $L=\Delta+2\frac{\nabla \rho}{\rho}\cdot\nabla$, fractional powers of the Laplacian, i.e., $L=-(-\Delta)^\alpha$, $\alpha\in(0,1]$, and Laplacians on fractals.
+In particular, the result in \cite{RWX} generalizes that in \cite{BRR}, since they do not need the restriction on $d$ when $E=\mathbb{R}^d$ and $L=-(-\Delta)^{\alpha},\ \alpha\in(0,1]$.
+We would also like to mention that in \cite{RRW} and \cite{RW}, $\Psi$ is assumed to be continuous such that $r\Psi(r)\rightarrow\infty$ as $r\rightarrow\infty$, which is not needed for $L^2(\mu)$-initial data in \cite{RWX} and this paper.